Bengals coach Taylor remains confident despite 0-3 start

 History stands against the Bengals, who have previously never enjoyed a winning record the 17 times they opened a season 0-2.
 Now Taylor, who took over after Marvin Lewis was fired this offseason, becomes the fifth of 10 coaches in team history to start 0-3.

-The bright side was their defense holding the Bills to just 14 points, rather than the 24 Cincinnati surrendered to the 49ers through halftime.
+The bright side was their defense holding the Bills to just 14 points, rather than the 24 Cincinnati allowed to the 49ers through halftime.

-The turnaround didn’t come until cornerback Darius Phillips intercepted a pass by Bills quarterback Josh Allen and returned it to Buffalo’s 22.
+The turnaround didn’t come until cornerback Darius Phillips intercepted a pass by Bills quarterback Josh Allen and returned it to the Buffalo 22.
 Three plays later, Dalton scored on a 1-yard run to cut Buffalo’s lead to 14-7.

 Joe Mixon then tied the game on a 1-yard reception on Cincinnati’s next drive.